timroes/quiz/README.md

 *Requirements: Python (2.7+), Modern Browser*

-If you just want to use it (and not developing for it) you can just download the most recent release from the [release page](../../releases) (not use in downloading the source code).
+If you just want to use it (and not developing for it) you can just download the most recent release from the [release page](../../releases) (there is no use in downloading the source code).

 Unzip the file to a folder of your choice.
 You can now create multiple quizes in the `quizes` subdirectory (see below).